-The program allows licensed physical therapists to advance their orthopedics knowledge, skills and attributes, as described by the American Board of Physical Therapy Specialists’ Description of Specialty Practice.
+The program advances licensed physical therapists in their orthopedics knowledge, skills and attributes, as described by the American Board of Physical Therapy Residency and Fellowship Education Description of Residency Practice and the American Board of Physical Therapy Specialists’ Description of Specialty Practice.
 It involves both classroom learning and psychomotor instruction at Saint Louis University and SSM Health Physical Therapy in face-to-face, online and small group formats.

-- Compensation (including benefits) for non-mentored hours of patient care
+- Compensation (including full-time employee benefits) for non-mentored hours of patient care

 - Participation as a lab instructor in SLU's entry-level physical therapy program

 - Small group classroom and manual skills instruction, facilitated discussion and journal club